A CAD rendering of No. 2007 Prince of Wales - David Elliott

 A superb study of Cock o' the North's unique front end - Rail Archive Stephenson

-2012 - an update by Graham Nicholas
+Design study by Graham Nicholas

 About ten years ago, I attended a training course entitled 'an introduction to railway vehicle dynamics', given by AEA Technology Rail (now DeltaRail, a UK railway engineering consultancy whose genealogy goes back to BR's Research & Development department).
 In amongst the copious course note hand outs, a somewhat surprising picture leapt out at me – a computer generated diagram of a Class P2 2-8-2 steam locomotive, which sought to demonstrate the locomotive's poor curving performance.
 At the time, I found this mildly amusing.
 The P2s had this supposed reputation for spreading the track and here was someone within the modern railway, using a state of the art technique to somehow prove this.
 More recently, as talk of a P2 as the Trust's Lot 2 has gathered pace, it has occurred to me that many of today's current railway engineers are unwittingly being taught that a steam locomotive called a P2 had a reputation for spreading the track!

 Unfortunate?
 Well, perhaps, but make no mistake about it – we are starting from a rather different place when it comes to considering the engineering design and ultimate acceptance for a P2.
 Despite the above, there appears to have been no recorded instances of any of the original P2s derailing of its own accord on the main line whilst working a train.
 However, as may be well known, the P2s were fitted with the same 'swing link' leading pony truck design as was originally fitted to the V2s, and there were no less than four recorded mainline derailments of the latter: